-This grant opportunity relates to NDCI 2020-21, providing grants to conference organisers to help people with disability participate in nationally-focused, disability-related, conferences held in Australia.
+This activity stream provides grants to disability conference organisers to help people with disability participate in nationally-focused, disability-related, conferences held in Australia.
 Grants will support eligible conference organisers to provide accessibility measures that will maximise the inclusion and participation of people with disability at their conference.
+This in turn supports the achievements of the outcomes of the National Disability Strategy.